BLAST Prevention Program

 Avoid folklore remedies such as "painting" the tick with nail polish or petroleum jelly, or using heat to make the tick detach from the skin.
 Your goal is to remove the tick as quickly as possible--not waiting for it to detach.

-Check Out Connecticut's Tick Management Handbook
+Have Questions about ticks?
+Check Out the Tick Management Handbook

 Do you know where to bring a tick for testing in Connecticut?